NCAR/wrf-python/doc/source/contrib.rst

 Sample Data
 ^^^^^^^^^^^^^^^^^^^

-You can download sample data for Hurricane Katrina here: <insert link>
+You can download sample data for Hurricane Katrina here: <contact developers>
 This data includes both a moving nest and a static nest version.
 You should create your tests with this data set (both static and moving nests), unless you are unable to reproduce a particular problem with it.